Thoughts on teaching, learning, technology and life in an era of change.

 It will automatically convert urls included in the email as links.
 It will also automatically embed YouTube videos and similar services.
 All you need to do is include the relevant link in the email post to your blog.
 Other email attachments are added to blog posts as well with a download link.
 Setting up an account is simple.

 Then why am I not using it as yet?
 Well, I have no control over comments other than disallowing comments, allowing all comments or only allowing comments from registered Posterous users.
 I would love to be able to moderate comments.
-Other than that Posterous has a feature set I would love to see implemented in Wordpress.
+Other than that Posterous has a feature set I would love to see implemented in WordPress.

 Walkabout in Tiong Bahru, Singapore